 pronounced: ZAH-zah, DIM-lee

-Dimli means "of Dailam", and it is likely these people are descendants of Dailamites (residents of a mountainous southwestern region of the Caspian sea called Dailam).
+Dimli means "of Dailam".
+It is likely these people are descendants of those who lived in the region of the Caspian sea called Dailam.
 They have been fierce warriors, focused on conquest.
 The Dimli differ from the Kurds in two ways: language and religion.
 They have a distinct dialect, and are seen as heretics by the Kurds, who are Sunnis.
 The Dimli follow Alevi Shiite religious traditions.

 There is a need for Scripture and other language-based resources in the language of the Zaza-Dimli.